Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 Follow these steps to create a professional account ([Click here](/creating-accounts/account-types) if you are in doubt on what type of account to create).
 If you are in a hurry, we kindly ask you to come back with some time, since this process is quite serious and we expect your full attention in completing the account.

-If you are good to go, let’s proceed. :slightly_smiling_face:
+If you are ready, let’s proceed. :slightly_smiling_face:

 ## Step 1 - Find path